Best Cheap Car Insurance With a Bad Driving Record (2026)

 Is there an auto insurance company that doesn't check your driving record?

-No, nearly every insurance company considers your driving record when setting insurance rates.
-However, some companies are more forgiving than others when it comes to driving history, like State Farm and Erie.
+No, it's unlikely you'll find a reputable insurance company that doesn't consider your driving record when setting insurance rates.
+However, some companies are more forgiving than others when it comes to driving history, like State Farm, NJM and Erie.

-State Farm is the cheapest insurance company after an at-fault accident.
-At $154 per month, its full coverage rates are 41% cheaper than average.
+State Farm is the cheapest major insurance company after an at-fault accident.
+At $218 per month, its full coverage rates are 30% cheaper than average.
+You can also typically find cheaper rates at midsize companies like NJM or Erie.

-What is the best insurance for a bad driving record?
+What is the best car insurance for a bad driving record?

 How does a bad driving record affect my insurance rates?

-A bad driving record will cause your insurance rates to go up.
+A bad driving record almost always causes your insurance rates to go up.
 That's because companies believe you're more likely to cause an accident in the future.
-Rates typically increase by 13% for minor issues such as speeding or texting while driving.
+Rates typically increase by 20% to 60%, depending on the type of ticket or severity of your accident.
 However, the worse your driving record is, the more that insurance companies will raise your rates.

 Methodology